dhis2/dhis2-docs/src/sysadmin/installation.md

 file.

-This cache invalidation is based on the open-source project [Debezium](https://debezium.io/), it works by listening to the replication stream from a Postgres database to detect updates made by other nodes.
+This cache invalidation is based on the open-source project [Debezium](https://debezium.io/), it works by listening to the replication stream from a Postgres database to detect updates made by other instances.

 ### Prerequisites: